Understanding Paid Family Medical Leave (PFML)

 - Job protection: Currently, only some PFML state programs guarantee employees will get their job back after their leave.

 Now that you understand the employee side of PFML, you may be wondering how it impacts your role as an employer.
-Employers have many responsibilities when it comes to PFML, including:
+Employers have many responsibilities when it comes to Paid Family Medical Leave, including:

 - Informing employees of PFML policies, procedures, and benefits